 Think of microlearning as the delivery of bite-sized training or performance support nuggets ("micro-assets"), but don't stop there with the definition.

 Microlearning is more than chunked content served from a Learning Management System (LMS).
 It sees content delivered in short bursts, typically 1-5 minutes in duration, but in a way that adapts continuously to an individual's training needs based on their current level of knowledge in a given subject domain.

 While very applicable for just-in-time training delivery and performance support, it can also be applied to long term learning programmes, with a key advantage.
 By delivering a programme of content (a “micro-curriculum” if you like) in small chunks, drip feeding it over a period of days, weeks and months and by using proven memory-building techniques such as spaced repetition and repeated retrieval through the use of quizzes and knowledge checks, you can help to ensure people retain information in the long term.

-Contrast this to the commonplace approach of providing standalone learning interventions either via 30-60 minute online eLearning courses or classroom based training, which sees lots of material presented in a single hit over a short time period and is very prone to the forgetting curve i.e. it's in one ear, and very rapidly out of the other and forgotten in a very short space of time.
+Contrast this to the commonplace approach of providing standalone 30-60 minute eLearning courses, which sees lots of material presented in a single hit over a short time period and is very prone to the forgetting curve i.e. it's in one ear, and very rapidly out of the other and forgotten in a very short space of time.

 Why are people talking about microlearning?

 The approach that underpins microlearning can shake up traditional, corporate training and education models, many of which were established long ago in a bygone era.
 Microlearning offers a versatile approach that will play its part in driving future learning management product innovation due to its focus on skills development and performance improvement.

 It's a significant approach for a number of reasons: